keep-network/website/src/pages/faq.md

       transmitting data across many individuals.
   - question: What is a KEEP token?
     answer: The Keep Network's native token is KEEP.
-  - question: Is Keep live?
-    answer: Yes!
-Keep is live.
   - question: How do I get KEEP tokens?
     answer: You can buy KEEP tokens on an exchange.
 KEEP is available on Uniswap, Balancer, and Kraken.
 You can also contribute to liquidity pools and earn